-The Steam Apprentice Club is for people under the age of 21 who are interested in Steam Traction Engines.
-It was formed in 1979 by the National Traction Engine Club and now represents the young person's branch of the NTET.
+The Steam Apprentice Club is an organisation for young people interested in road steam engines.
+The club was founded in 1979 by the National Traction Engine Club and now represents the young person's branch of the National Traction Engine Trust.

 Online Membership and Renewals

 You can now join the Steam Apprentice Club online, and renew your membership too!